Ifiht/LOTR-reference/README.md

 Eä
 ====

 The source code for a Mac-based Tolkien dictionary.
+To edit, open Ea.xml and add your favorite LOTR characters.

-To build, simple cd into LOTR-reference and run "make"
+To build, cd into LOTR-reference and run "make"
 The pre-built dictionary can be found in objects.

 Current Index Status | # |